robotframework/robotframework/doc/releasenotes/rf-3.0a2.rst

 <https://github.com/robotframework/robotframework/issues>`__.

-If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --upgrade robotframework` to install or upgrade to the latest version or use `pip install robotframework==3.0a2` to install exactly this version.
+If you have `pip <http://pip-installer.org>`_ installed, just run `pip install --pre --upgrade robotframework` to install or upgrade to the latest version or use `pip install robotframework==3.0a2` to install exactly this version.
 For more details and other installation approaches, see `installation instructions <../../INSTALL.rst>`_.

-Robot Framework 3.0a2 was released on **CHECK** Thursday December 10, 2015.
+Robot Framework 3.0 alpha 2 was released on Thursday December 10, 2015.

 .. contents::
    :depth: 2